CanDIG/clinical_ETL_code/README.md

 ## Converting csvs to ingest packets

 Most of the heavy lifting is done in the CSVConvert.py script.
 This script:
-* takes an input directory of xlsx files and converts them to csv
+* reads an input directory of xlsx or csv files (if xlsx, converts them to csv)
+* reads a template file that contains a list of fields and (if needed) a mapping function
-* for each field for each patient, applies the appropriate mapping function to transform the raw data into valid model data
+* for each field for each patient, applies the mapping function to transform the raw data into valid model data
 * exports the data into a json file(s) appropriate for ingest

 ```
-$ python CSVConvert.py [-h] [--input INPUT] [--mapping|manifest MAPPING]
+$ python CSVConvert.py [-h] [--input INPUT] [--manifest manifest_file]

 --input: path to dataset to be converted to data model

---manifest: Path to a manifest file describing the mapping
+--manifest: Path to a manifest file with settings for the ETL
 ```

 The output packets (`INPUT_map.json` and `INPUT_indexed.json`) will be in the parent of the `INPUT` directory.